george-hawkins/micropython-wifi-setup/docs/python-poetry.md

 $ pip install --upgrade pip
 ```

-Then to create a Poetry `pyproject.toml` run and complete the questions asked by:
+Then to create a Poetry `pyproject.toml` run and complete the questions asked by `poetry init`, like so:

 ```
 $ poetry init